Istrate Micescu

 Istrate N. Micescu (22 May 1881 – 22 May 1951) was a Romanian lawyer, Law and Political Science professor at the University of Bucharest's Law Department, and politician who served as the Minister of Foreign Affairs of Romania.

-Early life
+Early life and education

 Micescu was born on 22 May 1881 in Ploiești to one of the families of the nobility in Romania, son of professor and liberal politician Nicolae Micescu and Maria Rădulescu.
 After graduating in 1899 from the Ion Brătianu High School in Pitești, he studied for a semester at the University of Bucharest.
 He then went to Sorbonne University in Paris to study law and philology, obtaining his Law degree magna cum laude in 1906.